danielancines/angular-labs/README.md

 # angular-labs
-My personal angular repository to test some features and study purposes.
+My personal angular repository to test some features and learning purposes.

 ## APM-Start